 Last year 54% of our produce was sourced directly.
 This is the much the same as the year before.

 Buying direct also means we can be assured of good working conditions for farm workers.
 The farmers we buy direct from – mostly Sarah Green, Ripple Farm and Forty Hall Farm – we know well and are completely sure they're farming sustainably and treating their workers well.
 This is important to us because agriculture is the most common industry where you'll find modern slavery, even in the UK.
 We want to make sure your money is funding great farms that are good for your health, the health of farming communities and nature.

 We're not against buying European produce but we want to contribute towards reducing the carbon footprint of our food and improving the UK's food sovereignty.
-However, it's so important to have good links with European farmers who can grow so much more in their better climates.
+However, it's so important to have good links with European farmers, especially from Italy and Spain, who's climates make it possible.
 They help plug the gap when our local farmers don't have much to offer.